pabloem/blog/_posts/2015-10-25-Chess-captures.md

 It is interesting to observe the patterns that form for black and white pieces, and for different pieces.
 Go ahead and spend some time looking at it. :)

 The data, as well as the code for the analysis and visualization are available on my [Git repository](http://github.com/pabloem/chess/).
 Feel free to ask any questions, or use the code as you see fit.
-Please give attribution to me when you use the visualizations.
+Please give attribution when you use the visualizations.